-A minor multi-use off-road pathway connects along the north side of Lake Shore Boulevard East between Parliament Street to Cherry Street.
+A minor multi-use off-road pathway connects along the north side of Lake Shore Boulevard East from Parliament Street to Cherry Street.

-6.2.6 Industrial Rail Spur Lines
+6.2.5 Industrial Rail Spur Lines

 There are a number of heavy rail industrial spur lines within the study area; however, only one line is currently in use.
-All tracks are owned and controlled by the City of Toronto Economic Development Corporation (TEDCO).
+All tracks are owned and controlled by the TEDCO.